 February (weeks 3, 4) Report Criteria C and D written 2

-Success criteria deserve more attention than they typically receive.
-Many students write success criteria that are essentially descriptions of the product: "My website will have five pages and a contact form."
-This is not a success criterion; it is a specification.
-A success criterion answers the question "how will I know if this is good?"
-For the website example: "A reader with no prior knowledge of this topic will be able to explain the three main arguments after reading the site."
-That is a standard you can evaluate against.
-Teach students the difference between specification and evaluation criteria before they start planning.
+Success criteria deserve more time.
+Many learners write product specifications instead: "My website will have five pages and a contact form."
+A success criterion answers a different question: "How will I know if this is good?"
+For example: "A reader with no prior knowledge will be able to explain the three main arguments after reading the site."
+That is an evaluative standard.
+Teach the difference before planning begins.

 Criterion C: Taking Action and Demonstrating Thinking

 Criterion C is where the product gets made.
-It assesses whether the student applied relevant skills, demonstrated thinking throughout the creation process, and connected their ATL skills to the decisions they made.
-Students often conflate Criterion C with "doing the project," but the criterion is about how the student thought while they were doing it, not just what they produced.
+It assesses whether the learner applied relevant skills, demonstrated thinking throughout the creation process, and connected their ATL skills to the decisions they made.
+Learners often conflate Criterion C with "doing the project," but the criterion is about how the learner thought while they were doing it, not just what they produced.

 ATL skills assessed under Criterion C include thinking skills, communication skills, research skills, self-management skills, and social skills.
-Students need to name the skill and provide evidence of using it.
+Learners need to name the skill and provide evidence of using it.
 "I used thinking skills" is not evidence.
 "When my first design prototype did not meet my success criterion for accessibility, I used systems thinking to identify which elements of the design needed to change and in what order" is evidence.
-Supervisors should train students to use this structure: skill name, specific situation, what the student actually did.
+Supervisors should train learners to use this structure: skill name, specific situation, what the learner actually did.

-Self-assessment checkpoints throughout the process, not just at the end, are essential for Criterion C evidence.
-A simple fortnightly prompt works well: "Compare your product as it stands today with your success criteria.
+Self-assessment checkpoints throughout the process give Criterion C its evidence.
+Use one fortnightly prompt: "Compare your product as it stands today with your success criteria.
 What matches?
 What does not yet match?
 What will you do differently in the next two weeks?"
-Students who complete this prompt fortnightly have a Criterion C evidence bank by submission time.
-Students who reflect only at the end are reconstructing rather than reporting.

 Criterion D: Reflecting with Gibbs' Cycle

-The most important Criterion D question is the one directly connected to the IB Learner Profile: "What did you learn about yourself as a learner?"
-This question requires students to move from describing the project to reflecting on their own cognitive and personal development.
-A student who writes "I learned that I need to start earlier" has described a logistical observation.
-A student who writes "I learned that I underestimate how long research takes because I conflate reading with understanding.
-I can read a source quickly, but extracting and evaluating its argument takes three times as long.
-This changed how I plan all my academic work" has genuinely reflected on themselves as a learner.
-That is a high-band Criterion D response.
+The most important Criterion D question is the one connected to the IB Learner Profile: "What did you learn about yourself as a learner?"
+This moves the reflective report beyond project description.
+"I learned I need to start earlier" is logistical.
+A stronger response says: "I underestimated research time because I confused reading with understanding.
+Extracting and evaluating an argument took three times longer than reading the source.
+I now plan research as analysis, not collection."
+That is high-band reflection.

 Criterion D asks learners to evaluate their product against the original success criteria.
 Good success criteria from September help here.
 Measurable criteria let learners assess if their product met each one, explain why or why not, and say what they'd change.
 Vague success criteria leave learners with nothing specific, leading to general statements.